Rich2/openstrat/README.md

 ## The Code currently has 4 modules:

 1. AnteCompono.
 This is only a seperate module at the moment because of the macros. just a a couple of simple macros so as I can track down the source location of my debug printlns.
-As well as some general utilities stuff.
-It includes my persistence framework and the array based int and Double product collection traits.

 2. Core.
 The bulk of the code including:
+   * General utilities.
+   * Persistence framework.
+   * Array based Int and Double product traits collection traits.
    * Basic  geometry.
+   * A number of implementation Value classes of the Int and Double product classes.
-   * Abstract canvas and classes for placing objects on that abstract canvas
+   * Abstract canvas and classes for placing objects on that abstract canvas.
-   * classes for the manipulation and display of maps
+   * classes for the manipulation and display of maps.
    * Square and hex tile grid geometry.
-   * Earth geometry and terrain
+   * Earth geometry and terrain.
-   * A number of rudimentary games and applications using varing amounts of the above
+   * A number of rudimentary games and applications using varing amounts of the above.

 3. FxStrat An implementation for Canvas using ScalaFx